mbaersch/number-string-operations/README.md

 All parameters are transformed to the suitable format by the template.

 ### Formatting Results
 In case of calculations or math operations you can pick a desired format for the result.
-This can be a rounded or truncated integer or a fixed value with two decimal digits.
+This can be a string, rounded or truncated integer or a fixed value with two decimal digits.

 ## Examples